 The rights to social assistance described above are the same regardless of the region of residence.
 However, apart from the national social security system, additional assistance is sometimes provided by municipalities which may also require beneficiaries to reside within their territory.

 One considerable problem faced by beneficiaries of international protection is the lack of social security during the initial period after being granted status.
-The precondition for applying for social welfare is registered address of residence, which means beneficiaries must first rent an apartment or be accommodated in an integration house (see Housing).
-This, together with the time it takes to process their social welfare claim, can in practice take up to two months, during which time beneficiaries often have to rely on humanitarian support of welfare organisations
+The precondition for applying for social welfare is a registered address of residence, which means beneficiaries must first rent an apartment or be accommodated in an integration house (see Housing).
+This, together with the waiting time to process their social welfare claim, can in practice take up to two months, during which beneficiaries often have to rely on humanitarian support of welfare organisations.[3]

 [1] Article 95 IPA.